Meritocracy and Brain Drain

 We are in the wake of the downfall of all the major ideologies of the 20th century - Fascism, Communism, etc. The New Order, heralded by President Bush, emerged as a battle of Open Club versus Closed Club societies, at least from the economic point of view.

-The meritocratic elite is an open club because it satisfies four conditions:
+Still, the meritocratic elite are an open club because said club satisfies four conditions:

 Whether he (or she) satisfies them or not - is entirely up to him (her).